vanus-labs/docs/content/connectors/sink/http.md

 | v_port    | v_port is used to specify the port HTTP Sink is listening on           | "8080"                  |

 ### Run the HTTP Sink with Docker
-Create your config.json and secret.json, and mount them to specific paths to run the HTTP Sink using the following command.
+Create your config.json, and mount it to the specific paths to run the HTTP Sink using the following command.

 >  docker run -v $(pwd)/config.json:/vance/config/config.json -p 8080:8080 --rm vancehub/sink-http